kitsunies/emoji.lua/README.md

 emoji.replace("I see you... 👀", function(emoji) return emoji.key end) -> "I see you... eyes"
 ```

-Replaces emojis by callback method
+Replaces emojis by a callback method

 ## Options